About Senior Housing News

 Senior Housing News (SHN) is the leading source for news and information covering the senior housing industry.

-With a national reach of over 30,000 professionals that includes senior housing operators, developers, banking institutions, real estate investment trusts, private equity, and service providers catering to the industry.
+SHN has a national reach of more than 30,000 professionals that includes senior housing operators, developers, banking institutions, real estate investment trusts, private equity, and service providers catering to the industry.

 SHN provides a cutting edge and targeted platform unlike any other publication, giving you the opportunity to reach decision makers every day.